JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 # Creating Relationships Between Assets You Own and Assets You Do Not

 This guide teaches you how to create relationships between an asset that you own and one you do not own.
-Adding new data to the JupiterOne graph and forming relationships with that data is a common use case.
+Adding new data to the J1 graph and forming relationships with that data is a common use case.
 If you are not specific with how you form relationships, you might not see the data in the graph after you have uploaded it.